 Congressman Markwayne Mullin was first elected to serve the people of Oklahoma’s Second Congressional District in November 2012.
 He is currently serving his fourth term in office.

 Mullin and his wife Christie have been married since 1997 and have six children: Jim, Jayce, Andrew, Larra, Ivy, and Lynette.
-The Mullin family currently resides in Westville, Oklahoma, which includes the original allotment land his family received as Cherokees.
+The Mullin family currently resides on their ranch in Westville, Oklahoma, which includes the original allotment land his family received as Cherokees.
 They are members of the Assembly of God Church.

-In 2010, Mullin completed his education and received his degree in Applied Science in Construction Technology from the Oklahoma State University Institute of Technology.
+In 2010, Mullin completed his education and received his degree in Applied Science in Construction Technology from Oklahoma State University Institute of Technology.
 Additionally, he received an honorary doctorate degree from Bacone College in 2018.

-Mullin currently serves on the House Energy and Commerce Committee whose broad jurisdiction includes issues important to rural Oklahoma including energy and environmental policy, health care, commerce, and manufacturing.
-He sits on three subcommittees: the Subcommittee on Environment and Climate Change, the Subcommittee on Health, and the Subcommittee on Oversight and Investigations.
-Additionally, Mullin is a member of a number of caucuses, and is a co-chair of the House Energy Action Team (HEAT), the Men’s Health Caucus and of the Regulatory Review Caucus.
+Mullin currently serves on the House Energy and Commerce Committee including the Subcommittee on Oversight and Investigations Subcommittee, Subcommittee on Health, and on Environment and Climate Change.
+Additionally, Mullin is a member of a number of caucuses, and is a co-chair of the House Energy Action Team (HEAT), the Men’s Health Caucus, and the Innovation Caucus.